wp-plugins/facebook-page-feed-graph-api/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.2.2 =
+This version addresses a fix for the posts option not working in the widget.
+Please update immediately.
 = 1.2.0 =
 This version includes multilingual support, a custom widget and a shortcode generator on the admin dashboard.
 It is highly recommeded that you update.
 = 1.1.1 =